Emiliano-Agurcia/Practice-Chatbot/Quick Notes.md

   Explain local vs non-local font handling (is non-local better?)
   Explain the differences between fonts with external network requests and the ones w/out.

+Translation:
+  Maybe you can change this route (my-app/i18n for request.ts)

+  Clarify that you will use the most standard technique for nextjs apps Put the installation steps, and a simple how to use guide Briefly Reference other common techniques for nextjs apps

 Images:
   How to declare component
   Free Images: Unsplash, Freepik, Pexels, Pixabay.